Welcome to my page that will highlight the best strategies for you to learn how to integrate technology in the classroom.

 - Use student data to assess attainment in ICT capability.

 If you are to be successful in the integration of technology in the classroom, you will need a good understanding of ICT concepts and their relations to other areas of the curriculum.

 You will need plan for students’ ICT capability prior to using ICT in other key learning areas so that students can focus on subject specific objectives.

 Integrated Learning Systems – Do they work?

+Not all technology in the classroom is ideal for developing technological literacy and ICT capability.
 When the computer is in control of the student there is little to no development in their capability.
 Your aim may be to solely facilitate the learning of a subject such as literacy and numeracy and this is fine if that is your goal.
-However, don’t expect too much from them technology wise.
-Integrated learning systems requires minimal capability on the part of students and demands more attention from teachers in order to access and analyse students’ progress.
-So in fact, it will do more for teachers than it will for students in relation to developing their capability in ICT.
-No matter which subject you use them in the result will always be the same.

 Are they worth investing in?

 Whether or not an ILS is effective depends a lot on the quality of teacher intervention.
 Research also shows that if they are to have an impact on a student’s literacy and numeracy learning (as they are traditionally used for), teachers must first undergo training in the system.
 Training to be able to go through the system and analyse and diagnose the results of a student’s progress.